-You can and should demand greatness from your ad management partner to complement the amazing content you create on your website.
-Not all ad management companies are alike, so it’s important to know what to look for and which questions to ask.
+You can and should demand the best from your ad management partner to complement the amazing content you create on your website.
+Not all ad management companies are alike, so here’s what to look for and which questions to ask.

 1. Strong industry relationships

-A good ad manager has strong relationships with companies across the industry — companies that independent publishers can’t access on their own.
+A good ad manager has strong relationships with companies across the industry — companies that independent creators can’t access on their own.

 You’ll want an ad management partner with such a great reputation in the industry that advertisers are eager to negotiate unique deals, special campaigns, and exclusive access that you can’t get anywhere else.